vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Wordpress
 ^^^^^^^^^

-When running wpscan, also make sure you run \-\-enumerate u for enumerating usernames.
-By default wpscan doesn't run it.
+When faced with a website that makes use of the wordpress CMS one can run wpscan.
+Make sure you run \-\-enumerate u for enumerating usernames because by default wpscan doesn't run it.
 Also, scan for plugins

 ::